 There are other ancillary programs and projects for the mothers and their children that we conduct on an as-needed basis.
 These include after-school tutoring, small business training, food and medical aid, and boys' youth activities.

 Middle East Ministry

-FHK has partnered with a legal native church for an insider movement mission in the Middle East.
-The work involves witness of Jesus, evangelism, and discipleship for those from the Muslim population who believe in Jesus.
+FHK has partnered with a legal native church of the region for our mission in the Middle East.
+The work involves witnessing the love of Jesus in all forms among the population.
 For security purposes, we cannot discuss these works in public.
-If you wish to support this mission, kindly contact Reed at email@example.com.
+If you wish to support this mission, kindly contact Reed at [email protected].